 Equal rights for women and programs that work to empower women, starting with equalizing gender enrollment in education at all levels, are a core strategic objective embedded in the MDGs and SDGs and in most development strategies.
 This involves in most societies significant changes in gender roles and norms, as a fundamental facet of modernization and development.
 Much progress has been made, notably with enrolling girls in schools and in family planning, but there are still stubborn areas where progress is slow, for example in ending child marriage and practices like female genital cutting (FGC).
-The issue of rights of LGBT communities (lesbian, gay, bisexual, transgender) is proving especially contentious, with some 76 countries with discriminatory legislation on their books.
+The issue of rights of LGBT communities (lesbian, gay, bisexual, transgender) is proving especially contentious, with over 70 countries with discriminatory legislation on their books.
 The roles of religious bodies in these areas is complex.
 There are religious communities that actively support reforms and changes in norms.
 However, in many situations there is unease, outright opposition, or backlash and backtracking.
 Some topics are well defined, for example sexual rights and abortion, where there is organized opposition.
 The issue extends beyond these visible areas of tension.
 For example, at national levels or at the United Nations, even efforts to end domestic violence encounter opposition grounded on religious arguments (the interests of preserving family unity, for example).
 The rather slow progress in implementing UN resolution 1325 that aims to engage women in peacebuilding extends also to still slower progress in engaging religiously affiliated women.
 Common perceptions equate religious institutions with persistent patriarchal norms and behaviors.
-These are not fictional: a Bangladeshi newspaper in August 2013 reported the voice of a madras principal arguing: “You women should stay within the four walls of your houses.
+These are not fictional: a Bangladeshi newspaper in August 2013 reported the voice of a madrasa principal arguing: “You women should stay within the four walls of your houses.
 Sitting inside your husband’s home you should take care of your husband’s furniture and raise your children, your male kids.
 These are your jobs.
 Why do you have to go outside?”
 He compares women with a tamarind, “a fruit that any man would like to taste”, and asks, “Why are you sending your daughters to work in garment factories?”
 Girls should stop school after four or five years, just enough to keep their husband’s accounts (Marshall 2017a).

 Given the importance of women’s rights to progress towards equitable and prospering societies, deeper understanding of the obstacles and dialogue aimed at changing attitudes has particular importance in this area, which stands as one of the major obstacles to progress in engaging religious actors more constructively across development fields.